-In this modern-day of drug and alcohol addiction treatment, the addiction treatment community relies on a different approach.
-In the past, they delivered addiction treatment services with a rather generic approach.
-When the success stats kept coming back at unacceptable levels, the addiction community changed its collective ideologies.
+In this modern-day of drug and alcohol addiction treatment, the recovery community relies on a different approach.
+In the past, they delivered addiction treatment services with a rather generic method.
+When the success statistics kept coming back at unacceptable levels, the addiction community changed its collective ideologies.
 Today, most of the top addiction treatment facilities offer evidence-based modalities as well as holistic therapy.
-The results have been surprisingly effective.
+At Phoenix Rising Recovery Center in Palm Springs, the results from our holistic treatment program have been surprisingly effective.

 What is Holistic Therapy?

 During the 20th century, health care was medically divided.
 The care of certain symptoms was reduced to one type of treatment.
 Issues having to do with the mind were usually treated with talk therapy.
 Issues of the body were treated with drugs and surgeries.
 Therefore, the body and mind were viewed as separate systems.

 The 1970s brought the realization that treating only one type of addiction symptoms really only managed some of the addiction issues.
 Thus, this method didn’t always help people improve their overall quality of life.
 The first national conference on holistic healing began a movement for alternative forms of care in the field of medicine and among therapists.
 This was the beginning in the surge of holistic psychotherapy.

 Holistic psychotherapy is an approach that focuses on the relationship between body, mind, and spirit.
 It attempts to understand and look at the way issues in one part of a person’s life can lead to problems in another.
 Individuals who follow holistic therapy for addiction may become more tuned into their entire selves.
 This, in turn, can promote a greater acceptance of the self.

 Holistic Therapy at Our Palm Springs Treatment Center